jnuho/mkdocs/docs/deeplearning/LLM.md

 ## What are hallucinations in LLMs?

-LLMs are powerful, but they’re not without their shortcomings, as demonstrated by [incident](https://www.theverge.com/2023/2/8/23590864/google-ai-chatbot-bard-mistake-error-exoplanet-demo) of Bard's factual error in first demo.
-The point is when LLMs produce undesired output, it’s called a — "hallucination" by the consensus.
+LLMs are powerful, but they're not without their shortcomings, as demonstrated by [incident](https://www.theverge.com/2023/2/8/23590864/google-ai-chatbot-bard-mistake-error-exoplanet-demo) of Bard's factual error in first demo.
+The point is when LLMs produce undesired output, it's called a — "hallucination" by the consensus.
 (Some says it is more like a glitch or bug.)

 ### Practices to Reduce Hallucinations in LLMs

 Known challenges of LLMs include: presenting false information when it does not have the answer and creating inaccurate responses due to terminology confusion, etc.

-Let’s look at some of the key strategies that can be used to reduce LLM hallucinations: Fine-tuning LLMs, RAG, etc.
+Let's look at some of the key strategies that can be used to reduce LLM hallucinations: Fine-tuning LLMs, RAG, etc.

 - Fine-Tunning LLMs
 - Retrieval-Augmented Generation (RAG)